nealcox/aoc2020/README.md

 Repeat until steady state.

 Day 12: Rain Risk
-List of directions to move a ferry, how far away from start point is it at the emd?
+List of directions to move a ferry, how far away from start point is it at the end?

+Day 13: Shuttle Search
+Modulo arithmatic on bus times

+Day 14: Docking Data
+Apply "bitmasks" values (part 1) and addresses (part 2)